 They’re not all that bad

 Although many people have very biased feelings toward arranged marriages, they are actually not all bad if done right.
-Many people live happily ever after even in arranged marriages.
+Many people live happily ever after, even in an arranged marriage.
 The key is to choose a proper partner.
 Sometimes it is not to take your parent’s or your elder’s advice.

-Contrary to popular belief, even in arranged marriages, you can get to know your partner beforehand.
-By no means do you have to say yes blindly.
+Contrary to popular belief, even in an arranged marriage, you can get to know your partner beforehand.
+By no means do you have to say yes, blindly?

 There is a whole procedure that leads up to courtship.
 Another stereotype that must be shattered is that you only fall in love before marriage.